MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-solution-pipeline.md

 ### Azure requirements

 * If you don't have an Azure subscription, create a [free account](https://azure.microsoft.com/free/?WT.mc_id=A261C142F) before you begin.
 * Create a [Web App](https://docs.microsoft.com/azure/app-service/overview) in Azure.
-Make note of the Web App URL, you need to use it in the tutorial.
+Make note of the Web App URL, you need to use it in the  solution.

 ### Azure Stack requirements

 * Use an Azure Stack integrated system or deploy the Azure Stack Development Kit (ASDK).
 To deploy the ASDK:
-  * The [Tutorial: Deploy the ASDK using the installer](../asdk/asdk-install.md) article gives detailed deployment instructions.
+  * The [ solution: Deploy the ASDK using the installer](../asdk/asdk-install.md) article gives detailed deployment instructions.
   * Use the [ConfigASDK.ps1](https://github.com/mattmcspirit/azurestack/blob/master/deployment/ConfigASDK.ps1 ) PowerShell script to automate ASDK post-deployment steps.

     > [!Note]